 Results

 10 articles (546 patients, mean age 60-83 years) were identified.
-Compared with usual nutritional care, six studies using either energy or protein based fortification and supplementation significantly increased energy (250–450kcal/day) or protein (12–16g/day) intake, respectively.
-Two studies enriched menus with both energy and protein, and significantly increased both energy (698kcal/day and 21 kJ kg-1) and protein (16g and 0.2g kg-1) intake.
+Compared with usual nutritional care, six studies using either energy or protein based fortification and supplementation significantly increased intake of energy (250–450kcal/day) or protein (12–16g/day).
+Two studies enriched menus with both energy and protein, and significantly increased both energy (698kcal/day and 21 kJ kg-1) and protein (16g and 0.2g kg-1) intake compared to usual care.
 ONS was similar to supplementation in one study, but superior to fortification in another.
 Four studies reported good acceptability of enriched products, and two studies found they were cost-effective.

 Conclusions

-Compared with usual nutritional care, energy- and protein-based fortification and supplementation could be employed as an effective, simple, well-tolerated and cost-effective intervention to improve dietary intake amongst older inpatients.
+Compared with usual nutritional care, energy- and protein-based fortification and supplementation could be employed as an effective, well-tolerated and cost-effective intervention to improve dietary intake amongst older inpatients.
 This strategy may be particularly useful for patients with cognitive impairment that struggle with ONS, but trials are required to formally compare these approaches and establish their impact on functional outcomes.

 Introduction